Two Essays about John Locke's and Jean Jacques Rousseau’s political theories

 An Essay on John Locke

-What is the natural law theory of politics?
-Explain all conceptual elements of the natural law tradition in political theory (natural law, the state of nature, social contract) and name the most important thinkers who represent this tradition.
-Summarize briefly Locke’s version of the natural law theory — his description of the state of nature, his conception of natural rights, the argument for the creation of a "political society " through the social contract, the organization of the state, the ends of government.
+The essay begins by outlining the fundamental principles of the natural law tradition in political theory, emphasizing key concepts such as natural law, the state of nature, and the social contract.
+It then presents Locke's version of the natural law theory, focusing on his depiction of the state of nature, his conception of natural rights, and his argument for the creation of a political society through a social contract.
+The essay concludes with a discussion of Locke's views on the organization of the state and the ends of government, emphasizing his preference for limited government and the protection of individual rights.

 - Quote paper